-i.e. to second order in an expansion in $d = 4 - \epsilon$ where d is the internal dimension of the manifold.
+Recent theoretical progress allows not only for qualitative, but also for quantitative tests.
+On one hand, for interfaces, powerful algorithms now allow one to find the exact depinning threshold and critical configuration on a cylinder [52,55] and to study creep dynamics [56].
+On the other hand the functional renormalization group (FRG) has been extended beyond the lowest order (one loop), and it was shown that differences between statics and depinning become manifest only at two loops [14,41], i.e., to second order in an expansion in $d=4-\epsilon$ where d is the internal dimension of the manifold.
 Such differences appear for instance in the roughness exponent ζ .
 The FRG is a field theoretic tool for disordered systems, which captures the complex glassy physics of numerous metastable states at the expense of introducing, rather than a single coupling as in standard critical phenomena, a function, $\Delta(u)$, of the displacement field u, which flows to a fixed point (FP) $\Delta^(u)$.
-This FP is non-analytic, as is the effective action of the theory.
-The non-analyticity is a rather unconventional feature, and the validity of the approach has been questioned: one could argue that, although $\Delta^(u)$ is perturbative near d = 4, the second derivative $\Delta''(0)$ has gone to infinity, hence we have left the domain controlled by perturbation theory.
-To put this criticism to rest, one first shows how an observable of the experimental system can be defined, which is identical to the field theoretic disorder correlator $\Delta(u)$: the idea [56] is to add a quadratic confining potential to the system, which formally acts as a mass for the elastic modes of the interface.
-The disorder correlator $\Delta(u)$, can then be measured directly as the second moment of the interface displacement.
+This FP is nonanalytic, as is the effective action of the theory.
+The nonanalyticity is a rather unconventional feature, and the validity of the approach has been questioned: one could argue that, although $\Delta^(u)$ is perturbative near d=4, the second derivative $\Delta''(0)$ has gone to infinity, hence we have left the domain controlled by perturbation theory.
+To put this criticism to rest, one first shows how an observable of the experimental system can be defined, which is identical to the field theoretic disorder correlator $\Delta(u)$: the idea [57] is to add a quadratic confining potential to the system, which formally acts as a mass for the elastic modes of the interface.
+The disorder correlator $\Delta(u)$ can then be measured directly as the second moment of the interface displacement.

-This method has been used in a numerical simulation of interfaces in a disordered magnet, to compute numerically the zero-temperature FRG fixed-point function $\Delta(u)$ in the statics, for interfaces (N = 1) using powerful exact minimization algorithms [59].
-A variety of disorder types, random-bond, random-field and periodic disorder were studied in various dimensions d = 0, 1, 2, 3.
-The results are close to 1-loop predictions and deviations are consistent with 2-loop FRG.
-The most important feature, namely a linear cusp in $\Delta(u)$ was clearly seen.
-These results come in strong support for the underlying hypothesis of a non-analytic field theory, perturbatively accessible in a $d = 4 - \epsilon$ expansion.
+This method has been used in a numerical simulation of interfaces in a disordered magnet, to compute numerically the zero-temperature FRG fixed-point function $\Delta(u)$ in the statics, for interfaces (N=1) using powerful exact minimization algorithms [58].
+A variety of disorder types, random bond, random field, and periodic disorder were studied in various dimensions d=0,1,2,3.
+The results are close to one-loop predictions and deviations are consistent with two-loop FRG.
+The most important feature, namely a linear cusp in $\Delta(u)$, was clearly seen.
+These results come in strong support for the underlying hypothesis of a nonanalytic field theory, perturbatively accessible in a $d=4-\epsilon$ expansion.

-In our Letter [60], we have extended the method of [56, 59] to driven systems.
-In particular it allows to measure the FRG fixed-point function $\Delta^(u)$ near the depinning transition at velocity $v = 0^+$.
-The form of this fixed point was obtained to one loop [42, 43], but the remarkable fact is that it is only to two loop order that it differs from the static fixed point [13, 40].
-Shortly after, this tiny difference was measured, beyond statistical uncertainties, together with the predicted linear cusp, in a numerical study [61] of a line driven in a one dimensional medium.
+In our Letter [59], we have extended the method of [57,58] to driven systems.
+In particular it allows one to measure the FRG fixed-point function $\Delta^(u)$ near the depinning transition at velocity $v=0^+$.
+The form of this fixed point was obtained to one loop [43,44], but the remarkable fact is that it is only to two-loop order that it differs from the static fixed point [14,41].
+Shortly after, this tiny difference was measured, beyond statistical uncertainties, together with the predicted linear cusp, in a numerical study [60] of a line driven in a one-dimensional medium.

-The aim of this paper is to give a detailed account of the results summarized in [60], and to present some new ones.
-We summarize the basic ideas in section II, relegating details of the field-theoretic derivation in appendix A.
+The aim of this paper is to give a detailed account of the results summarized in [59], and to present some different ones.
+We summarize the basic ideas in Sec.
+II, relegating details of the field-theoretic derivation in Appendix A.